kj89/testnet_manuals/nym/README.md

-# nym mixnode node setup guide
+# nym mixnode node setup guide (v0.12.1 - Testnet Sanbox)

 ## before you begin
 To start with Nym mixnode installation please create your Nym wallet first.
 If you have already generated your wallet you can skip next step